What is Edurant?

 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Taking this medication will not prevent you from passing HIV to other people.
+Using this medicine will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
-Talk with your doctor about safe ways to prevent HIV transmission during sex.
-Sharing drug or medicine needles is never safe, even for a healthy person.
+Ask your doctor how to prevent HIV transmission during sex.
+Sharing drug or medicine needles is never safe.